 Charles still helps individuals get personal sites on

 site today!
-Visit CharlesWorks.com for an affordable solution
+Visit the CharlesWorks.com website for an affordable solution

-coupled with the best customer service in the field.
+coupled with what Charles's team believes is the best customer service in the field.

 .info, .name, .net, .org, and .us domain names with